probonopd/arduino-audiobook-player/README.md

 * When powered on, plays the recently played track
 * When SD card inserted, plays the recently played track
-* When next button is pressed (or sensor is actuated), plays the track after the recently played track
+* When next button is pressed (or clap sensor is actuated), plays the track after the recently played track
 * Whenever a different track is played, that track is saved to EEPROM as the recently played track (with wear leveling to greatly incrase the lifespan of the EEPROM)

 Possible future extensions: